Patricia Conde (Mexican actress)

-Patricia Eugenia Gutiérrez Salinas (born May 29, 1945 in Mexico City) is a Mexican actress.
+Patricia Eugenia Gutiérrez Salinas (born May 29, 1945 in Mexico City), known as Patricia Conde, is a Mexican actress.

 Biography

 After completing her primary education she took a course in ballet and later enrolled at the Academy of Dramatic Art of the National Association of Actors (ANDA); however, these studies were only a complement to her education and she didn't really think of pursuing acting as a career.

 At the end of 1960, Ismael Rodríguez sought a teen actress to play "Jacinta Cárdenas" in the film Los hermanos del hierro, for which he convened a contest.
 She participated and was selected from a group of over fifty young people, including several professional actresses.
 Just before the shooting began, she wanted to adopt a stage name and cinematographer Rosalío Solano suggested Patricia Conde.
 She had a short but successful film career, playing different characters.

 In 1964, she married Rodolfo Enrique Serrano Anda, a marriage that lasted fourteen years and produced two children: Patricia and Rodolfo.

-Since the late 1990s, she has staged something of a comeback, this time on television, but her work in youthful roles (from the 1960s) is best remembered today, where she played opposite the best-paid actors, singers, and heartthrobs of the time.
+Since the late 1990s, she has appeared in some television shows.
+However, her most memorable roles are those from the 1960s, where she played opposite the best-paid actors, singers, and heartthrobs of the time.